Babaganoush07/TTGO_T-Display_DHT22_Temperature/README.md

 - **TFT_eSPI**
 	- In Arduino/libraries/TFT_eSPI/User_Setup_Select.h
 	- Comment out this line: `#include <User_Setup.h> // Default setup is root library folder`
-	- Un comment this line: `#include <User_Setups/Setup25_TTGO_T_Display.h>  // Setup file for ESP32 and TTGO T-Display ST7789V SPI bus TFT`
+	- Un-comment this line: `#include <User_Setups/Setup25_TTGO_T_Display.h>  // Setup file for ESP32 and TTGO T-Display ST7789V SPI bus TFT`

 ## Usage
 - Once the IDE is set up, and the components wired.
-- Just plug it in, that should be it.
+- Plug in your T-Display.
+- Verify your Port.
+- Click the Upload arrow.
+- And I think that's it.

 ## Project Status